Skip to Content

 I use grams as a single unit of measurement in my kitchen.
 It boosts efficiency and minimizes human errors among my kitchen staff.

-Use an electronic measuring machine to measure dry and wet ingredients for accuracy and convenience.
+1. Use an electronic measuring machine to measure dry and wet ingredients for accuracy and convenience.

 Attachments for the mixer

-From right: wire whisk, flat blade, and dough hook
+(From right: wire whisk, flat blade, and dough hook)

-Scrape down the sides of the mixing bowl to ensure even mixing.
+2. Scrape down the sides of the mixing bowl to ensure even mixing.
 Continue mixing until it becomes homogeneous.

-The time varies with the mixing speed, the amount of the mixture, and the types of the whisk.
-Hand mixer and stand mixer for home use take needs a longer time compared to the commercial mixer that is more powerful.
+3. I usually do not set the timer to remind me when to stop mixing.
+The time varies with the mixing speed, the mixture’s amount, and the whisk’s type.
+Hand mixer and stand mixer for home use take longer than the commercial mixer, which is more powerful.

 1. Use high speed to mix.